ricban/Docker-Compose--SqlServer/README.md

-# Docker-Compose--SqlServer
+# Microsoft SQL Server 2022
-Creates a Microsoft SQL Server container using docker compose
+A guide for quickly setting up Microsoft SQL Server 2022 in a docker container.
+It uses docker compose to easily manage container configurations.

 ## Requirement